AdamHPro/Timeseries_Crypto_forecasting/README.md

 The architecture of the project consists of the following components:

 1. Data Collection: Using APIs to gather new recent historical cryptocurrency data (comparison with the actual database, and upsert in the db).
 Train the model with the new data.
 A column "has_been_cleaned" is used to indicate whether the data has been cleaned. (/etl)

+2. Put the result in a volume, accesible by /api